 It has become increasingly important that the new knowledge that research generates should be applied for creating value to society and firms.
 If the research has a potential commercial value, then the question is who benefits from this value, that is, who monetizes it?
 Earlier, universities were largely putting their research outputs in the public domain, leaving it to the larger society to leverage it for value.
 In other words, while a university created the knowledge, the value from the knowledge accrued to some other organizations; the university was satisfied with the fact that its research had helped the economic activity in society.
-As discussed earlier, given the need for resources and other reasons, universities are now increasingly looking to monetize the value of their research output, most universities have established a technology transfer office (TTO).
+As discussed earlier, given the need for resources and other reasons, universities are now increasingly looking to monetize the value of their research for themselves.
+To promote the commercialization of the research output, most universities have established a technology transfer office (TTO).
 This office helps in the commercialization process, which is often quite complex and tedious.